A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 "What is that?"
 He pointed for clarification, because the beat was low and wonky.

-"Tea!" she shouted back.
-When she saw his slight surprise she stood to lean over him.
+"Tea!"
+Daphne shouted back.
+She stood to lean over him.
 "I never drink anything else after a good wine," she said into his ear.

 Her head lowered again, but not to his ear.